mayflyINK/beginnerDev-Notes/markdown.md

 `this is a code block`

+List 1
 * This is an
- * Unordered list nested item with 2 spaces preceding
+  * Unordered list nested item with 2 spaces preceding List 2
 - <<< thi is another way
  - to do it
+List 3
 1. This
 1. is an ordered list
     1. with 4 spaces preceding